UltraAce258/Toolkit/README.md

 Congratulations!
 You have successfully used the UltraAce Toolkit.

+---

+#### **Alternative: Run with an IDE (e.g., VS Code)**

+If you prefer using a code editor, this is also a highly recommended method:

+1. In your IDE, select **"Open Folder"** and open the entire workspace folder containing `main.py`.
+2. In the IDE's file explorer, click to open the `main.py` file.
+3.  **Crucial Step**: Find and click the "Run" button.
+Make sure you select the option **"Run Python File"** or **"Debug Python File"**.

+> **Warning**: Do not use the "Run Code" feature, as it may fail to launch the GUI correctly.
+In VS Code, this typically refers to the green triangular "play" button in the top-right corner.

 ## 🔧 Detailed GUI Usage and Configuration

 Every feature of the toolkit is designed to enhance your efficiency.
 Understanding them will make you even more productive.